Information for Parents

 Doesn’t it cost a lot of money to be in a fraternity?

 Each fraternity is self-supported through dues charged to all members.
-In the first year of membership, a few one time expenses are assessed.
+In the first year of membership, a few one-time expenses are assessed.
 After those initial payments are made, expenses will include chapter dues and annual Fraternity dues.
 If housing is offered, fraternity lodging and meals are competitive with other housing options.
 A variety of payment plans are usually offered.
+Knowing this the fraternity offers food and housing prices that are consistently far below that of campus options, and should your son be in a difficult financial situation the fraternity will work with him to achieve a situation that benefits both parties.

 What is my role as a parent?